-- Conduct a risk assessment, including: - Identifying threats to and vulnerabilities in the system; - Determining the likelihood and magnitude of harm from unauthorized access, use, disclosure, disruption, modification, or destruction of the system, the information the system processes, stores, or transmits, and any related information; and - Determining the likelihood and impact of adverse effects on individuals arising from the processing of personal identifiable information (PII). - Integrate risk assessment results and risk management decisions from the agency and mission or business process perspectives with system-level risk assessments; - Document risk assessment results in security and privacy plans and risk assessment plans; - Review risk assessment results on an agency-defined frequency; - Disseminate risk assessment results to agency-defined personnel or roles; and - Update the risk assessment on an agency-defined frequency or when there are significant changes to the system, its environment of operation, or other conditions that may impact the security or privacy state of the system.
+- Conduct a risk assessment, including: - o Identifying threats to and vulnerabilities in the system. - Determining the likelihood and magnitude of harm from unauthorized access, use, disclosure, disruption, modification, or destruction of the system, the information the system processes, stores, or transmits, and any related information. - Determining the likelihood and impact of adverse effects on individuals arising from the processing of personal identifiable information (PII). - Integrate risk assessment results and risk management decisions from the agency and mission or business process perspectives with system-level risk assessments. - Document risk assessment results in security and privacy plans and risk assessment plans. - Review risk assessment results on an agency-defined frequency. - Disseminate risk assessment results to agency-defined personnel or roles.

-Tony Evers, Governor Kathy Blumenfeld, Secretary Trina Zanow, Division Administrator Effective Date: 08/01/2023
+Tony Evers, Governor Joel Brennan, Secretary Trina Zanow, Division Administrator Effective Date: 08/01/2024